 - It shall include 1 student, 1 faculty members, and 1 college administrator.

 - No person shall serve as a member of a Grievance Hearing Committee if that person has been personally involved in any matter giving rise to the Grievance, has made any statement on the matters at issue, or could otherwise not act in a neutral manner.
 Any Party to the Grievance may challenge for cause any member of the hearing committee prior to the beginning of the hearing by addressing a challenge to the College President within 5 days.
 The College President shall determine whether cause for disqualification has been shown.
 If the College President feels that sufficient ground for removal of a member of the committee has been presented, the College President shall remove the challenged member or members and substitute a member or members with the advice and assistance of the Associated Students Organization and the Academic Senate.
 This determination is subject to appeal as defined below.

-- The Grievance Officer Vice President Pena shall sit with the Grievance Hearing Committee but shall not serve as a member nor vote.
+- The Grievance Officer Vice President Schumacher shall sit with the Grievance Hearing Committee but shall not serve as a member nor vote.
 The Grievance Officer shall coordinate all scheduling of hearings, shall serve to assist all Parties and the Hearing Committee to facilitate a full, fair, and efficient resolution of the Grievance, and shall avoid an adversary role.

 Request for Grievance Hearing – Any request for a Grievance hearing shall be filed on a Request for a Grievance Hearing Form within 10 days after filing the Statement of Grievance as described above.

 Within 10 days following receipt of the request for a Grievance hearing, the College President shall appoint a Grievance Hearing Committee as described above, and the Grievance Hearing Committee shall meet in private and without the Parties present to select a chair and to determine on the basis of the Statement of Grievance whether it presents sufficient grounds for a hearing.